Battle of Banja Luka: Consequences

-About 600 defenders were killed, while the Austrian army lost about 300 troops in the direct combat.
-An unknown number of Austrian soldiers, according to estimates - 1,000 from Hildburghausen's camp alone, drowned in the Vrbas.
+About 600 city's defenders were killed; one account estimates that the Austrian expedition overall lost more than 6,000 men.
+An unknown number of Austrian soldiers according to estimates, 1,000 from Hildburghausen's camp alone drowned in the Vrbas.
 At least 1,200 soldiers were wounded.
+Bosniak forces remain active, including attacks such as the assault on Šabac.

 The Bosniak army seized 12 cannons, 315 tents, thousands of barrels, and many rifles, sabers and other military equipment.
 The Croatian Ban Josip Esterházy, who left Bužim after the defeat of the Austrian army, explained the defeat by the lack of heavy artillery.
 Austrian officers cited lack of discipline among soldiers as the main reason.